Quick answer

 If you arrived in Poland and stayed in temporary accommodation before registering your address, your window starts later than you think — you have more time than someone who registered on day one.
 Confirm your exact zameldowanie date from your registration confirmation document.
 Calculate day 185 from that date only.

 Case Study — The 26-Day Buffer That Was Not a Buffer An Indian software engineer registered his address on 15 March 2025.
 He calculated his deadline correctly as 16 September 2025.
-He submitted his licence exchange application on 20 August — 26 days before his deadline — believing this was sufficient.
-Processing time at the Kraków Wydział Komunikacji was running at 11–14 weeks.
+He submitted his licence exchange application on 20 August — significantly longer than most foreigners expect before his deadline — believing this was sufficient.
+Processing takes significantly longer than most foreigners expect.
+Submit well before you approach the deadline.
 His original licence was surrendered at submission on 20 August.
-His Polish licence arrived on 14 November 2025 — 59 days after his legal right to drive had expired.
+His Polish licence arrived on 14 November 2025 — a specific number of days after his legal right to drive had expired.
 He drove to work twice during that period.
 His insurance was void on both occasions.
 Submit the application by day 90 from address registration — not day 150, not day 160.

 Submitting the application on day 150 is not safe.
-Processing takes 11–14 weeks.
+Processing takes significantly longer than most foreigners expect.
+Submit well before you approach the deadline.
 Do the calculation now.

-The Driving and Car Ownership Guide covers the exact deadline calculation, the application process at the Kraków Wydział Komunikacji, and the documents required — including sworn translation requirements and approved medical centre lists.
+The Driving and Car Ownership Guide covers the exact deadline calculation, the application process at the Kraków the local licensing authority.

 Driving and Car Ownership Guide →